AetherLib/aether_lexicon/README.md

-# AetherLexicon
+# Aether Lexicon
-ATProto Lexicon in for Elixir.
+ATProto Lexicon for Elixir.

+Note: this is a work in progress.
+Currently only doing validation but will likely have more features in the future.

 ## Validation Features: